openclarity/docs.openclarity.io/content/docs/_index.md

 The OpenClarity project is focused on unifying detection and management of VM security threats in an agentless manner.

+For more information on the capabilities of OpenClarity, see [Features](docs/features/_index.md).

 ## Getting Started

 For step-by-step guidance on how to deploy OpenClarity across different environments, including AWS, Azure, GCP, and Docker, see [Getting Started](docs/getting-started/_index.md) and choose your preferred provider for detailed deployment instructions.